-37. If at any time during the implementation of Work, Respondent identifies a need for a compliance date modification or revision of an existing BPA approved Work Plan, Respondent shall document in a written request to EPA the exact modification or revision requested and the basis for that modification or revision.
+37. If at any time during the implementation of Work, Respondent identifies a need for a compliance date modification or revision of an existing EPA approved Work Plan, Respondent shall document in a written request to EPA the exact modification or revision requested and the basis for that modification or revision.
 EPA will determine if the modification or revision is warranted and will provide written approval or disapproval.
 Any approved modified compliance date or Work Plan modification will be incorporated by reference into this Consent Order.

 38. Emergency Response.
-In the event of any action or occurrence during the performance of Work that constitutes an emergency situation or may present an immediate threat to human health and the environment, Respondent shall immediately take all appropriate action to minimize such emergency or threat, and shall immediately notify the EPA's Project Coordinator.
-Respondent shall take such immediate and appropriate actions in consultation with EPA's Project Coordinator.
-Respondent shall submit to EPA written notification of such emergency or threat at the Facility within three (3) calendar days of such discovery.
-Respondent shall thereafter submit to EPA for approval, within 20 days, a plan to mitigate this threat.
-EPA will approve or modify this plan, and Respondent shall implement this plan as approved or modified by EPA.
-In the case of an extreme emergency, Respondent may act as it deems appropriate to protect human health or the environment.
-However, Respondent's actions are subject to EPA review and approval and EPA may require Respondent to take additional response actions.
+In the event of any action or occurrence during the performance of Work that constitutes an emergency situation or may present an immediate threat to human health. and the environment, Respondent shall immediately take all appropriate action to minimize such emergency or threat, and shall immediately notify the EPA's Project Coordinator.
+Respondent chall + 1 ediate appropriate actions in consultation with EPA's Project Coordinator. mit to EPA written notification of such emergency or threat at the Facility Respondent shair within three (3) calendar days of such discovery.
+Respondent shall thereafter submit to EPA for approval, within 20 days, a plan antigate this threat.
+EPA will approve or modify this plan, and Respondent shall emplement as plan as approved or modified by EPA.
+In the case of an extreme emergency, Respondent y act as it deems appropriate to protect human health or the environment.
+However, Respondent's actions bject to EPA review and approval and EPA may require Respondent to take add actions.